Foxtel Now review: Price, packages and content compared

 How does Foxtel Now work?

 Foxtel Now offers the same content as Foxtel without the need for a set-top box or monthly contract.
 It was launched to compete on the same stage as the immensely popular U.S. punter Netflix and Australia’s own local streaming champion, Stan.
-As such, it delivers a similar on-demand streaming experience.
+As such, it delivers a similar on-demand streaming experience as well as traditional linear broadcasts.

 TV shows and movies from Foxtel’s suite of channels can be watched any time on-demand or live at the same time as the rest of Australia for scheduled broadcasts.
-It is a standalone service that doesn’t require a traditional Foxtel subscription to use, unlike Foxtel’s companion app Foxtel GO, which is free for Foxtel cable and satellite subscribers.
+It is a standalone service that doesn’t require a traditional Foxtel subscription to use, unlike Foxtel’s companion app Foxtel GO, which is free for Foxtel iQ subscribers.

 If your internet plan is struggling to keep up with your binge-watching ways, here are a few of the most popular NBN 100 plans that could speed things up.